jinxuan/insight_data_engineering/README.md

 ## Scalability
-I choose this programming model largely for scalability.
-The most easy to implement approach is the No.1 model mentioned above.
-But when data is large enough and we have to shard or partition data to different compute node.
+Based on the space-time trade off discussed above, I choose the second programming model largely for scalability.
+The most easy to implement approach is the first model mentioned above.
+But when data is large enough, we have to shard or partition data to different compute node.
 Doing BFS frequently through network IO is a bad idea and will cost a lot of time.

 By saving degree d netork locally in each graph node, once the batch processing mode is finished the network will be relative stable.
 So the network IO mentioned above could be saved quite a bit.